Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The content is there and works fine, but it’s just night and day between these two companies when it comes to feel and experience.

 Let me next cover the areas where 7Sage has some advantages when studying for the LSAT.
-I’ve got them winning on value, live classes, and analytics.
+I’ve got them winning when it comes to live classes, analytics, and admissions assistance.

 I don’t think you’ll need to or want to tune into every class, but if you’re having issues with Grouping Games, for example, they’ll have in-depth class on just that subject, and you can jump in to work on your weak spots.
 I think it’s great for that.